einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 <div>Divider4</div>
 {% endhighlight %}

-We're going to give each of these 4 div containers **BOTH** a class selector **AND** an ID selector.
+We're going to give each of these 4 div containers an ID selector.
 Why would we do this??
-The reason is simple: We want all of these divs to have some of the same styling properties in common, and for that we typically use a class selector.
-But some of these divs will have unique properties that we don't want our other elements to have, and as you'll recall from Lab 13, we typically use ID selectors for unique properties.
+The reason is simple: We want these divs to have _unique_ properties that aren't shared with the other elements, and as you'll recall from Lab 13, we typically use ID selectors to designate _unique_ properties.

-So, give these divs a generalized class selector, like "stuff", and then give them each a unique ID selector, for example "first," "second," "third," and "fourth."
+So, give each of these divs a unique ID selector, for example "first," "second," "third," and "fourth."
 Add these selectors inline with each div's opening tag, like so:

 {% highlight html %}
-<div class="stuff" id="first">Divider1</div>
+<div id="first">Divider1</div>
-<div class="stuff" id="second">Divider2</div>
+<div id="second">Divider2</div>
-<div class="stuff" id="third">Divider3</div>
+<div id="third">Divider3</div>
-<div class="stuff" id="fourth">Divider4</div>
+<div id="fourth">Divider4</div>
 {% endhighlight %}

 Again, we'll use these selectors to add style and positioning in CSS.